digao-dalpiaz/ReactNativeAuth/README.md

 Steps in FusionAuth admin:

-1. Create an application and get app Id.
+1. Create an Key Master for JWT token (Settings > Key Master > use Generate HMAC secret in the top-right menu)
-2. Create an Master Key for JWT token
+2. Create an application, set Client Authentication to "Not required", set Authorized redirect URLs (you can run app once and get this url from error when trying to login).
-3. Enable JWT in app and configure master key in app JWT.
+3. Enable JWT in app and configure Access token signing key to use the Key Master.

 ### MySql Database